batterystaples/openmailbox_downloader/README.md

 Save a local copy of your openmailbox emails without using IMAP

 ## Motivation
-Today, in August 2017, [openmailbox.org](https://openmailbox.org) has changed its service by requiring people to pay for IMAP.
+On 5th August 2017, [openmailbox.org](https://openmailbox.org) changed its service by requiring people to pay for IMAP.
 No warning was given for this, and I have not been able to find a simple way to download all of my emails from the server.

 ## Dependencies
 For this tool to work, you need to install Python 3, and the module listed in requirements.txt.